Shimmernight/obsidian-pomodoro-timer/README.md

 - Support for customizable long break intervals
 - Option to automatically start breaks and next Pomodoro sessions
 - System-level notifications that work even when Obsidian is not in focus
-- Relaxing music during break periods with support for custom music files
+- Relaxing music during break periods with support for custom music files (saved within the plugin folder)

 ### Installation